• Skip to primary navigation

 Diet: Gluten Free / Vegan

-Just 4 ingredients go in to making these No-Bake Chocolate Peanut Butter Squares.
+Just 4 ingredients go into making these No-Bake Chocolate Peanut Butter Squares.
 Smooth homemade peanut butter and chunks of dark chocolate combined with sticky and sweet oats for a little treats that kids, and adults, are going to love!
+These peanut butter bars take just 10 minutes to put together.

 A stack of four Chocolate Peanut Butter Oat Squares.